sph-mn/sph-db/readme.md

 ## transactions
 * transactions are required for reading and writing. routines for schema changes like type and index creation create a transaction internally and must not be used while another transaction is active in the same thread
 * there must only be one active transaction per thread (there is an option to relax this for read transactions). nested transactions might be possible in the future
-* returned data pointers, for example from db_record_data_ref, are only valid until the corresponding transaction is aborted or committed. such data pointers are always only for reading and must never be written to
+* returned data pointers, for example from db_record_data_ref, are only valid until the corresponding transaction is aborted or committed. data pointers are always only for reading and should never be written to

 declare a transaction handle variable
 ```c